Home

 Your Choice Of Kenya Beaches

 Most visitors to the Kenya coast arrive in Mombasa.
-The beach area directly north of Mombasa, together with Diani Beach in the south, are the busiest.
+The beach areas can be category put as either north of Mombasa or south of Mombasa, with the latter being the busiest.
 If you like a lot of company, they’re good, but there are enough beaches left were you’ll be basically alone.
-Here’s a review of the most popular beaches in Kenya to help you make the best choice.

 Where To Book Your Beach Holiday To Kenya